 These marked decreases in "impasse" are illustrative of efforts by the OJCC mediators to resolve at least some aspect of the cases which are presented to them.
 Despite decreasing volumes of mediations overall, the percentage of convened mediations resulting in impasse are most impressive.
-Expressed as a percentage of the mediations held by OJCC mediators, the volume of "impasse" outcomes for the last six years are:
+Expressed as a percentage of the mediations held by OJCC mediators, the volume of "impasse" outcomes for the last eight years are:

 The corollaries of these figures, represents the volume of OJCC mediations in which at least some volume of issues were resolved.
-In approximately seventy-eight percent (78.5%) of OJCC mediations, at least some issues were resolved in FY 2012.
-This is an important fact, more so even than a measure of "settlements," because workers' compensation creates an entitlement to a variety of benefits, many of which are interrelated and some of which are dependent upon the results of others.
+In approximately seventy-five percent (74.9%) of 2012-13 OJCC mediations, at least some issues were resolved.
+This is an important fact, more so even than a measure of "settlements," because the workers' compensation statute creates an entitlement to a variety of benefits, many of which are interrelated and some of which are dependent upon the results of others.
 As an example, an injured worker may seek medical care and benefits to replace lost income.
 Those lost income benefits ("indemnity") are generally payable when an injury precludes or limits performance of work.
 Whether an injury precludes or limits work is a medical opinion.
 Thus, a mediation conference on such a case that resolves only the claim for medical care will potentially lead to a medical opinion that affects or resolves the question of whether indemnity benefits are due.
 Thus, a "some issues resolved" represents an agreement that some disputed benefits will be provided to the injured worker, and represents potential other progress in the determination of remaining issues.
 Mediations are obviously very effective in resolving issues.
-The 2010-11 mediation and settlement report noted the potential significance of the increase from approximately 67 percent to approximately 75 percent of mediations resulting in at least some resolution, comparing 2009-10 to 2010-11.
-The further increase in at least some resolution, to approximately seventy-nine (78.5) percent in 2011-12 supports the relevance of last year's improvement and highlights the continued efforts of the OJCC mediation team.
-The volume of "impasse" or no resolution of any issue(s) for each individual mediator is in the following graph.
+The 2010-11 mediation and settlement report noted the potential significance of the increase from approximately 67 percent to approximately 75 percent of mediations resulting in at least some resolution.
+The 2012-13 decrease in at least some resolution, from approximately seventy-nine (78.5) percent in 2011-12 to approximately 74.2% in 2012-13 is of interest.
+That this figure is very similar to 2010-11 may be significant.